 A large majority of the transients seen by ZTF and classified by Fink remains in the same position in the sky over the duration of the survey.
 It is not the case with SSOs as they quickly move over time in the sky and produce alerts along their trajectories.
-For each exposure, ZTF performs a cross-match between the alert positions and a daily-updated Minor Planet Center (MPC\footnote{\url{https://www.minorplanetcenter.net/iau/mpc.html}}) ephemeris file for all known solar-system bodies within a radius of 30 arcseconds using \texttt{astcheck}\footnote{\url{https://www.projectpluto.com/astcheck.htm}}, and returns the closer object if any.
+For each exposure, ZTF performs a cross-match between the alert positions and a daily updated Minor Planet Center (MPC\footnote{\url{https://www.minorplanetcenter.net/iau/mpc.html}}) ephemeris file for all known Solar System bodies within a radius of 30 arcseconds using \texttt{astcheck}\footnote{\url{https://www.projectpluto.com/astcheck.htm}}, and returns the closer object if any.
 The information about the association is stored in each alert packet.
-In addition Fink deployed a science module that refines the match by (a) selecting alerts with a matching radius provided by ZTF below 5 arcseconds, and (b) rejecting alerts that are closer to an object from the Pan-STARRS1 \citep{2016arXiv161205560C,2020ApJS..251....7F} catalogue than to the match from the MPC ephemerides.
-Note that we currently solely rely on these distance criteria, and we do not take into account other association conditions such as the co-linearity with the expected trajectory to not further delay the processing (see Sec. \ref{sec:limitations}).
+In addition Fink deployed a science module that refines the match by: (a) selecting alerts with a matching radius provided by ZTF below 5 arcseconds, and (b) rejecting alerts that are closer to an object from the Pan-STARRS1 \citep{2016arXiv161205560C,2020ApJS..251....7F} catalog than to the match from the MPC ephemerides.
+We note that we currently solely rely on these distance criteria, and we do not take into account other association conditions such as the co-linearity with the expected trajectory to not further delay the processing (see Sect. \ref{sec:limitations}).